|

 The photographic industry exploded in America soon after Daguerre invented the Daguereotype (1839) and only grew with development of new formats like the Ambrotype and Tintype.
 The photographic industry in Rurope grew much slower.
 As a result the photographic record of the mid-19th century is much ,ore extensive in America than Europe.
 The reason for this was the legal morass that impeded Europeam photographers as a result of parent protections.
 American patent law was much less advanced, The European inventors could enforce their patents in Europe, but not America.
 The patent issued varied from country.
 In England, Fox Talbot secured a patent for calotypy (1841).
 This restricted the use by both professionals and amateurs to those who paid to obtain a license.
 The daguerreotype process was, of course, covered by Daguerre in both Britain and France.
 His process was too complicated and expensive for all but a few well-endowed experimenters and professionals.
 Talbot prosecuted some studios who began using Archer's collodion process (after 1851).
 His monopoly, supported by friends and colleagues, was ultimately invalidated by a court judgemeny Talbot vs. Laroche (1854).
 The court found Talbot was the inventor of the photographic process and therefore correct in bringing suit against Laroche.
 But they also for a poorly explained reason found that Laroche was not guilty.
 Talbot's patent expired (1855).
 He did not renew it.
 The coming success of the Albumen process was a comination of easing legal restrictions and the various attributes if the process.

-We note some images that look like tinted or even painted over photographs.
-Many tinted photographs just added splashes of color.
+just added splashes of color.
 Some were more like painted over portraits.
 We have not found many of these fully colorized images , but we have found a few.
 We believe this is an option that some photographic studios offered their clients.
 They are destinctive in that all have the look of a photogrhaphic pprtrait.
 They are not very common. but we have foumd s few.
 They were much more expensive that a standard photographic portrait.
 Which is why they are so few, presumably because they were so expensive.
 They are useful in that they provide color information for 19th century black and white photography.
 You can not be sure about the acuracy of the colors represented, but we believe that most clients would have expected some semblance of accuracy as to the basic colors of the subject's clothing.

 It would be Talbot's process which used a negative that would until the digital age be the basis for modern photography.
 Talbot worked to improved his process in the 1840s.
 Frederick Scott Archer (1813-57) in England invented the photographic collodion process which preceded the modern gelatin emulsion.
 The initial result ambrotype which used this process.
-This esentially ended the commercial potential of the calotype.
+This essentially ended the commercial potential of the calotype.
 Professional studios quickly adopted the collodion process.
 Interestingly, upperclass amateurs, often from the landed gentry, continued to dable with caloptypes.
 Thus many of these images are scenes of the countryside, but rarely of the rising industrial cities.
 The first commercial negative process was the albumen print.
 This began with the carte-de-viste (CDV) which first appeared in France during the late 1850s.
 The CDV was hugely popular in England by the 1860s and continued to be the principal commercial photographic portrait in the 1870s and 80s.
 We begin to see more cabinent cards by the 1880s which by the turn of the 20th century had become the principal portrait type.
 And silver-nitrate prints both for amateur snapshots and studio portraits replaced albumen ptints.
 While English researchers had played an important role in the development of black and white photography, the development of color photography in the 20th century was led primarily by American and Germn companies.

 The magic lantern, sometimes called lanterna magica is an early type of image projector.
 Its origins are unknown, but may be German.
 Its date back to the 17th century, way before photography and electricity.
 It employed painted and printed pictures.
 Projections permitted presentations to audiences.
 This usually meant entertaiment (18th century).
 The development of brighter lighting and photography created many possibilities for magic laterns.
 Photography provided a wealth of interesting material that could be produced at low cost.
 It became an educatioinal tool accompasnying lectures on a widerange of topics.
 Missionaries used them to solicit donations.
 They used positive black and white images on glass.
 It was a kind of public version of the steroscope that proliferated in oeoipe's parlors withoiut the stereo aspect.
 We have found quite a number of these slides, mostly froim England.
 The magic klatern was superseded by a compact version -- the slide projector.
 Compact bright lights and the ability to hold large numbers of 35 mm photographic slides was a great improvement over the magic latern (mid-20th century).
 They could be used for home projection as well as public presentations.